-Literacy and Voice

-- Communicate effectively (listening, speaking, and writing)

-- " Cultivate disciplinespecific fluency

-- " Convey meaning in creative ways

-" Identify problems that need solving

-" Plan, execute, and adapt with appropriate available resources

-" Evaluate successes and failures

-• Critical Thinking and Analysis

-- " Read closely, analyze, and synthesize

-- " Use quantitative and scientific reasoning

-- " Formulate questions and conduct research

 A FIELD GUIDE TO LIVING YOUR EDUCATION

 LEARN BY DOING

-Explore the natural and cultural history of the world beneath our feet in field-based UC-approved science and social science courses Research, write and present your own senior thesis on an issue that's important to you, such as Teen Social Media Use or Homelessness in California Build a toolkit of college preparatory skills by activities like analyzing real-world data in statistics class or testing the laws of physics out at the field
+Explore the natural and cultural history of the world beneath our feet in field-based UC-approved science and social science courses Research, write and present your own senior thesis on an issue that's important to you Build a toolkit of college preparatory and life preparatory skills through our experiential curriculum

-"Midland offers a unique educational experience that not only prepares you for college and future academia, but also for your life." -Ruby '25 Take a variety of classes With courses ranging from Algebra 1 to Calculus 3 and English 9 to British Literature, Midland meets students where they are and challenges them to think critically and problem solve resourcefully.
-Construct picnic tables in geometry, annotate archival documents in English, analyze crop ratios at the farm, or conduct a chemistry lab at the beach!
+"We are doing what everybody else is learning about in the classroom." -Isaiah '19 Take a variety of classes With courses ranging from Algebra 1 to Calculus 3 and English 9 to British Literature, Midland meets students where they are and challenges them to think critically and problem solve resourcefully.
+Construct a picnic tables in geometry, install solar panels in chemistry, learn how to gentle a horse in the horsemanship program, or take a birding class!
 (See the curriculum guide for a list of courses we offer.)
 GETTING YOUR HANDS DIRTY:

 WE GOT GR In April of every year, the Junior class travels to the Central Valley to build affordable housing for low-income families.
-SATURDAY SARE FOR TRYING NEW THINGS Discover a new passion during a Saturday experiential block!
+SATURDAYS ARE FOR TRYING NEW THINGS Discover a new passion during a Saturday experiential block!
 Our weekly Saturday experiential programming provides structure for ungraded 3-hour blocks of exploration that tap into the passions of faculty and students, including farm, ranch, and outdoor activities; cultural events and talks through UCSB's Arts & Lectures program; projects on campus; health and wellness discussions; and diversity, equity, and inclusion workshops at peer schools.